MPHF + MVC

 A minimal perfect hash function (MPHF) is a function that assigns a unique hash (like the kind that can be stored in a URL segment) to every element of a set.
 I realized that this was the kind of function I needed to access the full storage potential of URLs.

-Implementing this was a challenge at first, especially for nested component states.
+Implementing this was a challenge at first, especially for nested part states.
 To implement an MPHF, you must first be able to enumerate the entire set of configurations you're trying to hash.
-That means that my framework demands a component-based MPHF that computes the state space of each component under the hood.
+That means that my framework demands a piecewise-defined MPHF that computes the state space of each part under the hood.
 I eventually found an approach that I liked and published it as the MPHF Coordinate System on NPM and GitHub.

 This became a guiding principle for my framework: user interaction controllers double as subfunctions in the piecewise-defined MPHF and hashes double as easy-to-compare MVC models.

-I dubbed these dual purpose components "parts".
-A part is a reusable component with an MVC controller and a hash range from 0 to k-1, where k is the cardinality of the component's state space.
-Like LEGO® bricks, parts assemble arbitrarily into larger components.
+A part is an MVC controller and a hash range from 0 to k-1, where k is the cardinality of the part's state space.
+Like LEGO® bricks, parts assemble arbitrarily into larger parts.
 The result always provides a minimal perfect hash function over its state domain.
 Whether you assign a hash (which acts as the data model) to a controller or manipulate the controller directly (for example, via user interaction), views and hashes are always in sync.

-The applications include this very notebook (more details in this note) and a surrounding app ecosystem (read more in this note).
-You can get get a glimpse of component definition in the framework by looking at the Demo App Ecosystem on GitHub and by exploring its components on kireji.app.
+The apps include this very notebook (more details in this note) and a surrounding ecosystem (read more in this note).
+You can get get a glimpse of part definition in the framework by looking at the Demo Ecosystem on GitHub and by exploring its parts and components on kireji.app.